The Urban Land Institute, located at 2001 L Street, NW, has paid internship opportunities for outstanding graduate and undergraduate students.

 ULI’s Urban Resilience program provides ULI members, the public, and communities across the United States with information on how to be more resilient in the face of climate change and other environmental vulnerabilities.
 The program generates research, hosts events, and provides technical assistance to cities, addressing issues related to resilience and the built environment, real estate markets, and the land use policy sector.
 The program is housed within ULI’s Center for Sustainability and Economic Performance, which also addresses energy efficiency, health, and other related topics.

 For additional information on ULI, please visit www.uli.org.

 Overview of Internship:

-Intern(s) will improve the Advisory Services panel process by participating in a range of activities, including:
+Intern(s) could participate in a range of activities, including:

 The ULI summer intern program will run from June 6 through August 7.
 Workweeks are 37.5 hours.

 Please submit your résumé and letter of interest by April 3, 2019, by following the link below:

 No relocation reimbursement is offered at this time.
 The Urban Land Institute is proud to be an equal opportunity employer.
 Please no phone calls.